shadcl/shad-blockchain/README.md

 ```

 #### Compile with atomicity for compliance with Two-phase commit protocol standards.
-Committing to the blockchain will be slower, but data integrity will be higher.
+Committing to the blockchain will be slower, but data integrity will be greater.
 ```sh
 -DSHAD_DATA_ATOMICITY
 ```